ULB-Darmstadt/shacl-form/README.md

 When binding an existing data graph to the form, the `sh:or` constraint is tried to be resolved depending on the respective data value:
 - For RDF literals, an `sh:or` option with a matching `sh:datatype` is chosen
-- For blank nodes or named nodes, the `rdf:type` of the value is tried to be matched with a node shape having a corresponding `sh:targetClass` or with a property shape having a corresponding `sh:class`
+- For blank nodes or named nodes, the `rdf:type` of the value is tried to be matched with a node shape having a corresponding `sh:targetClass` or with a property shape having a corresponding `sh:class`.
+If there is no `rdf:type` but a `sh:nodeKind` of `sh:IRI`, the id of the the node is used as the value.

 ### SHACL shape inheritance